JoashCWK/home-auto/README.md

 Home-Auto is an MQTT-based, horizontally scalable system that aims to provide fully configurable home automation.

-At the core of it, a Raspberry Pi 3B+ is used as the central hub of the system, hosting the MQTT broker, database, and this subscription-and-shceduling service.
+At the core of it, a Raspberry Pi 3B+ is used as the central hub of the system, hosting the MQTT broker, database, and this subscription-and-scheduling service.
 The Pi also acts as a Wireless Access Point and Router for the network to ensure that the system is entirely self contained and independent.

 The high level system design is as such: